andrey-mokhov/graphql-php/docs/en/spiral/configure.md

 return [
     /**
-     * URL адрес на вызов которого будет реагировать middleware слой */
+     * URL address to which the middleware layer will respond */
     'url' => getenv('GRAPHQL_URL') ?: '/api/graphql',

     /**
-     * Имя объектного GraphQL типа, используемого для обработки query запросов, по умолчанию `Query`.
+     * The name of the GraphQL object type used to process query requests, defaults to `Query`.
-     * Для 'Query' типа используется: Andi\GraphQL\Type\QueryType::class
+     * For 'Query' type use: Andi\GraphQL\Type\QueryType::class
-     * Допустимо использование FQCN записи, например: App\GraphQL\Type\Query::class */
+     * It is acceptable to use an FQCN record, for example: App\GraphQL\Type\Query::class */
     'queryType' => GraphQLConfig::DEFAULT_QUERY_TYPE,

     /**
-     * По умолчанию mutation запросы отключены!
+     * By default, mutation requests are disabled!
-     * Для включения обработки mutation запросов следует указать имя соответствующего GraphQL типа.
+     * To enable processing of mutation requests, you must specify the name of the corresponding GraphQL type.
-     * Для 'Mutation' типа (соответствует значению константы GraphQLConfig::DEFAULT_MUTATION_TYPE)
+     * For 'Mutation' type (corresponds to the value of the GraphQLConfig::DEFAULT_MUTATION_TYPE constant)
-     * используется: Andi\GraphQL\Type\MutationType::class
+     * used: Andi\GraphQL\Type\MutationType::class
-     * Допустимо использование FQCN записи, например: App\GraphQL\Type\Mutation::class */
+     * It is acceptable to use an FQCN record, for example: App\GraphQL\Type\Mutation::class */
     'mutationType' => null,

     /**
-     * Имя класса, экземпляр которого будет использован в качестве корневого значения при вызове
+     * The name of the class whose instance will be used as the root value when calling
-     * обработчиков полей для типов Query и Mutation.
+     * field handlers for Query and Mutation types.
      *
-     * Если класс реализует магический метод __invoke, то в качестве корневого значения будет
+     * If a class implements the __invoke magic method, then the root value will be
-     * использован результат вызова этого метода.
+     * the result of calling this method is used.
      *
-     * Метод __invoke может содержать любые параметры, при условии, что DI контейнер сможет создать
+     * The __invoke method can contain any parameters, provided that the DI container can create
-     * экземпляры классов для них. Кроме того, в методе могут быть использованы следующие параметры:
+     * instances of classes for them.
+In addition, the method can use the following parameters:
-     *   - string $operationType будет выставлено значение (query или mutation) соответствующее
+     *   - string $operationType the corresponding value (query or mutation) will be set
-     *     типу GraphQL запроса.
+     *     GraphQL request type.
-     *     Важно! Параметр должен называться именно так: $operationType;
+     *     Important!
+The parameter should be named exactly like this: $operationType;
-     *   - GraphQL\Server\OperationParams $params параметры GraphQL запроса;
+     *   - GraphQL\Server\OperationParams $params GraphQL query parameters;
-     *   - GraphQL\Language\AST\DocumentNode $doc GraphQL запрос в виде AST документа */
+     *   - GraphQL\Language\AST\DocumentNode $doc GraphQL query as an AST document */
     'rootValue' => null,

     /**
-     * Имя класса, экземпляр которого будет использован в качестве контекста вызова и передан
+     * The name of the class whose instance will be used as the calling context and passed
-     * в каждый GraphQL обработчик.
+     * into each GraphQL handler.
      *
-     * Если класс реализует магический метод __invoke, то в качестве контекста будет использован
+     * If a class implements the __invoke magic method, then the context will be used
-     * результат вызова этого метода.
+     * the result of calling this method.
      *
-     * Метод __invoke может содержать любые параметры, при условии, что DI контейнер сможет создать
+     * The __invoke method can contain any parameters, provided that the DI container can create
-     * экземпляры классов для них. Кроме того, в методе могут быть использованы следующие параметры:
+     * instances of classes for them.
+In addition, the method can use the following parameters:
-     *   - string $operationType будет выставлено значение (query или mutation) соответствующее
+     *   - string $operationType the corresponding value (query or mutation) will be set
-     *     типу GraphQL запроса.
+     *     GraphQL request type.
-     *     Важно! Параметр должен называться именно так: $operationType;
+     *     Important!
+The parameter should be named exactly like this: $operationType;
-     *   - GraphQL\Server\OperationParams $params параметры GraphQL запроса;
+     *   - GraphQL\Server\OperationParams $params GraphQL query parameters;
-     *   - GraphQL\Language\AST\DocumentNode $doc GraphQL запрос в виде AST документа */
+     *   - GraphQL\Language\AST\DocumentNode $doc GraphQL query as an AST document */
     'context' => null,

     /**
-     * Уровень детализации ошибок, возникших при обработке GraphQL запроса.
+     * Level of detail of errors encountered while processing a GraphQL request.
      *
-     * По умолчанию: GraphQL\Error\DebugFlag::INCLUDE_DEBUG_MESSAGE
+     * Default: GraphQL\Error\DebugFlag::INCLUDE_DEBUG_MESSAGE
      *
      * @see https://webonyx.github.io/graphql-php/class-reference/#graphqlserverserverconfig-methods
      */
     'debugFlag' => null,

     /**
-     * Определение GraphQL типа данных с использованием middleware конвейера,
+     * Defining a GraphQL data type using pipeline middleware,
-     * основанного на приоритезированной очереди.
+     * based on a priority queue.
      *
-     * Имя middleware слоя определяется ключем массива, а приоритет исполнения - значением. Чем
+     * The name of the middleware layer is determined by the array key, and the execution priority is determined by the value.
+How
-     * больше значение приоритета, тем раньше будет вызван middleware слой.
-Middleware слои,
+     * the higher the priority value, the earlier the middleware layer will be called.
+Middleware layers,
-     * приоритеты которых равны, будут вызваны в порядке их объявления в данном массиве (чем раньше указан,
+     * whose priorities are equal will be called in the order of their declaration in this array (the earlier specified,
-     * тем раньше будет вызван).
+     * the sooner it will be called).
      *
-     * Данные правила справедливы для последующих middleware конвейеров.
+     * These rules are valid for subsequent middleware pipelines.
      */
     'typeResolverMiddlewares' => [
         Types\EnumTypeMiddleware::class => Types\EnumTypeMiddleware::PRIORITY,